 Interview Summary: Xenodoxidou, Olga

-Pandelis was born in Hiliomodi, Korinthias.
+Pandelis was born in Hiliomodi, Corinth.
 In the 1960s, Anastasios (his older brother) moved to Canada, followed by George and Peter.
 Later they brought their sister Georgia.
 Finally their parents, along with their sister, Ypapanti, immigrated to Canada.
-Peter worked for the restaurant owned by the Karis family (Superior restaurant) when he first arrived in Kingston.
+Peter worked for the restaurant owned by the Karis family (Superior Restaurant) when he first arrived in Kingston.
 He worked several other jobs before finally opening his own business, the “Olympian Billiards and Restaurant Take-out”.
 He worked there for 43 years and then he retired.
 Pandelis’s restaurant was popular in the Greek community, and he worked long hours to make his business successful.
 In the interview, Pandelis also speaks about meeting his wife “through a photo”, and he speaks about his children.

 Interview Summary: Bettas, P Part A • Bettas, P Part B